ForgeRock/node-openam-agent/README.md

  response
 * **getProfiles**: `Boolean`.
 If true, the agent will fetch and cache the user's profile when validating the session.
 Default: `false`
+* **passThrough**: `Boolean`.
+If true, the shield will not enforce valid sessions.
+This is useful in conjunction with `getProfiles:true` when a route is public but you want fetch identity information for any logged in users.
+Default: `false`

 ### PolicyShield class